Marpa, A practical general parser: the recognizer: recognizer complexity

 \subsection{Duplicate dotted rules}

-The same complexity results apply to \Marpa{} as to \Leo, and the proofs are very similar. \Leo's complexity results\cite{Leo1991} are based on charging resource to Earley items, as were the results in Earley's paper\cite{Earley1970}.
+The same complexity results apply to \Marpa{} as to \Leo, and the proofs are very similar. \Leo's complexity results~\cite{Leo1991} are based on charging resource to Earley items, as were the results in Earley's paper~\cite{Earley1970}.
 But both assume that there is one dotted rule per Earley item, which is not the case with \Marpa.

 \Marpa's Earley items group dotted rules into AHFA states, but this is not a partitioning in the strict sense -- dotted rules can fall into more than one AHFA state.
 This is an optimization, in that it allows dotted rules, if they often occur together, to be grouped together aggressively.
-But it opens up the possibility that, in cases where \Earley{} and \Leo{} disposed of a dotted rule once and for all, \Marpa{} might have to deal with it multiple times.

-From an efficiency perspective, \Marpa's duplicate rules are by all the evidence, a plus.
-And they do not change the complexity results, although the price of showing this is the theoretical apparatus of this section.
+But it opens up the possibility that, in cases where \Earley{} and \Leo{} disposed of a dotted rule once and for all, \Marpa{} might have to deal with it multiple times. \Marpa's duplicate rules do not change the complexity results, although showing this requires some additional theoretical apparatus, which this section contains.

 \begin{theorem} where \var{c} is a constant that depends on the grammar. \end{theorem}